Observational constraints on generic models of non-minimal curvature-matter coupling: Introduction

 \section{Introduction}

-Observations of Type Ia Supernovae (SNe Ia) events, along with measurements of their luminosity distance and redshift by Riess et al. (1998) \cite{ref:Riess98} and Perlmutter et al. \cite{ref:Perlmutter}, independently validate that the current universe is undergoing accelerated expansion.
-They also establish that a transition from a decelerated phase to the present accelerated phase occurred during the late-time phase of cosmic evolution.
-The cause of this late-time cosmic acceleration is attributed to an unclustered form of energy known as ``Dark Energy" (DE), which has become a general label for describing the phenomenon of late-time cosmic acceleration.
-On the other hand, observations of rotation curves of spiral galaxies \cite{Sofue:2000jx}, gravitational lensing \cite{Bartelmann:1999yn}, the Bullet Cluster \cite{Clowe:2003tk} , and other colliding clusters provide evidence supporting the existence of non-luminous matter referred to as ``Dark Matter" (DM) in the universe.
-Such matter reveals its presence indirectly through gravitational interactions.
-Experimental ventures such as WMAP \cite{Hinshaw:2008kr} and Planck \cite{Ade:2013zuv} have demonstrated that dark energy (DE) and dark matter (DM) collectively contribute approximately 96\% of the total energy density of the present-day universe, with approximately 69\% and 27\%, respectively.
-The remaining 4\% contribution comes from radiation and baryonic matter. \\

-Considering the concept of a static universe, Einstein initially introduced a cosmological constant term $\Lambda g_{\mu\nu}$ into the geometric aspect of his general relativity field equations.
-However, he later abandoned this term in favor of Hubble's observation of an expanding universe.
-With the discovery of late-time cosmic acceleration in the latter part of the previous century, the cosmological constant term regained attention due to its potential to offer a straightforward solution to Einstein's field equations, resulting in accelerated expansion.
-The corresponding phenomenological model that fits the observed characteristics of cosmic acceleration is known as the $\Lambda$-CDM model where `CDM' denotes the cold dark matter content of the universe.
-Unfortunately, the $\Lambda$-CDM model faces challenges such as the coincidence problem \cite{Zlatev:1998tr} and the fine-tuning problem \cite{Martin:2012bt}, which prompt exploration of alternative models to explain dark energy.\\
+Observations of Type Ia Supernovae (SNe Ia) by Riess et al. (1998) \cite{ref:Riess98} and Perlmutter et al. \cite{ref:Perlmutter} confirm that the universe is currently undergoing accelerated expansion, with a transition from deceleration to acceleration occurring in the late-time cosmic evolution.
+This acceleration is attributed to ``Dark Energy" (DE), an unclustered form of energy driving late-time acceleration.
+Evidence for ``Dark Matter" (DM), a non-luminous matter detected via gravitational interactions, comes from spiral galaxy rotation curves \cite{Sofue:2000jx}, gravitational lensing \cite{Bartelmann:1999yn}, and colliding clusters like the Bullet Cluster \cite{Clowe:2003tk}.
+Experiments such as WMAP \cite{Hinshaw:2008kr} and Planck \cite{Ade:2013zuv} show that DE and DM contribute approximately 96\% of the total energy density of the universe, with 69\% from DE, 27\% from DM, and the remaining 4\% from radiation and baryonic matter.
+Einstein introduced the cosmological constant term $\Lambda g_{\mu\nu}$ into his field equations to model a static universe but later abandoned it following Hubble's observation of an expanding universe.
+The discovery of late-time cosmic acceleration renewed interest in $\Lambda$, as it provides a straightforward solution for accelerated expansion.
+The corresponding phenomenological model, the $\Lambda$-CDM model (where `CDM' denotes cold dark matter), effectively describes cosmic acceleration.
+However, the $\Lambda$-CDM model faces issues such as the coincidence problem \cite{Zlatev:1998tr} and the fine-tuning problem \cite{Martin:2012bt}, motivating the exploration of alternative explanations for dark energy.\\